Project 571: Aftermath

-It is generally believed that the criticism of Mao Zedong in the "Project 571" is extremely damaging to Mao Zedong's personal image.
-Therefore, there are different opinions within the Politburo Standing Committee of the Chinese Communist Party on whether to issue this Project to the public.
+It is generally believed that the criticism of Mao Zedong in the "Project 571" was extremely damaging to Mao Zedong's personal image.
+Therefore, there were different opinions within the Politburo Standing Committee of the Chinese Communist Party on whether to issue this Project to the public.
 However, Mao Zedong ignored the dissuasion of Zhou Enlai and others and insisted on publishing the full text of the Project.
-Regardless of Mao Zedong's motives, this objectively played an enlightening role in revealing the inside story of the Cultural Revolution, and its potential impact is very far-reaching.
+Regardless of Mao Zedong's motives, this objectively played an enlightening role in revealing the inside story of the Cultural Revolution, and its potential impact was very far-reaching.

 A few years later, language similar to the relevant words in the minutes appeared in the "April 5th" poem in Tiananmen Square in early April 1976.
 For example, a famous poem in Tiananmen Square at that time wrote: "China is no longer the China of the past, and the people are not stupid.
 The feudal society of Qin Shi Huang is gone forever.
 We believe in Marxism-Leninism, and what we want is the true Marxism-Leninism."
 This poem is obviously influenced by the Project 571 from its thinking to its text.
 Eventually the Cultural Revolution ended with the death of Mao Zedong and the arrest of the Gang of Four.